 Back on point, there is another useful article, ‘We Choose Each Other Over and Over Because We Want to’: Readers Share Their Open-Marriage Stories,

 To tell this story with the kind of depth that it requires, you need to tell the story of those for whom nonmonogamy didn’t work out.
 In my case, after more than 10 years of marriage and two kids, my wife fell for someone else, and I agreed to open up the marriage.

 In retrospect, I never really had a choice, and this was the beginning of the end of the marriage.

-Now many here are vehemently opposed to non-monogamy.
+Now many red pill guys are vehemently opposed to non-monogamy.
 I do not share your feelings for reasons I mention here.
 To me non-monogamy done well is really next level pickup artistry in which guys share high-quality women for the benefit of all, like good ideas are shared by great scientists in order to further the scientific quest.
 I am never likely to attempt to be monogamous again.
 It’s not practical for me and based on the data not practical for a wide swath of the population.
 But I have never married and will never marry.
 If you practice non-monogamy without the economic bonds of marriage it is likely to work out much better for you.
 If you are married and non-monogamous then you’ve fucked up and just don’t realize it yet.